demos-europe/edt/packages/access-definitions/docs/making-a-type-readable.md

 Because multiple Types can exist for a single backing class we also set the relationship for each property.
 As `title`, `text` and are non-relationships we can simply set `null`.

+TODO: EXAMPLE OUT OF DATE, NEEDS TO BE UPDATED

 ```php
 use EDT\Wrapping\Contracts\Types\TransferableTypeInterface;
 /**